GSD digging problems

 • Whenever your dog starts to dig, throw a little water at it.

-• Obedience training strategies will also make your dog learn to listen to you.
+• Obedience training strategies will also help your dog learn to listen to you.

 • Set some rules for your dog and train it to follow them.